kinyaoo/grrs/README.md

-grrs is a Rust CLI application that match a pattern with a given file like the grep comand.
+grrs is a Rust CLI application that match a pattern with a given file like the grep command.